Kalpasar Project: History

-The Gulf of Khambhat was identified as a promising site for tidal power generation by UNDP Expert, Mr. Eric Wilson in the year 1975.
-Successive governments were then presented in details the possibility of a project, aptly named Kalpasar Project by its visionary Dr. Anil Kane, who conceptualised it in 80s as a feasible project.
-In 1988–89 a reconnaissance report was prepared for the dam across the Gulf of Khambhat.
-The report concluded that, assuming sound foundation conditions, the closure of the Gulf was technically feasible.
-Studies are still going on and the length of the proposed dam is reduced and the tidal power component is dropped.
-The cost of project is estimated at ₹ 85,000 crore as of 2022.
-It is reported that the project may take 20 years to complete if found feasible and approved.
+The Gulf of Khambhat was identified as a promising site for tidal-power generation by UNDP expert Eric Wilson in 1975.
+Successive governments were later presented with proposals for a project that came to be known as the Kalpasar Project.
+In 1988-89, a reconnaissance report was prepared for a dam across the Gulf of Khambhat.
+The report concluded that, assuming sound foundation conditions, closure of the gulf was technically feasible.